rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 ami = ${lookup(var.amis, "us-east-1")}
    </pre>

-   PROTIP: With AWS EC2, the us-east-1 region must be used as the basis for creating others.
+   PROTIP: With AWS EC2, region "us-east-1" must be used as the basis for creating others.

    <a target="_blank" href="https://www.google.com/url?q=https%3A%2F%2Fdocs.aws.amazon.com%2FAWSEC2%2Flatest%2FUserGuide%2Flaunch-marketplace-console.html&sa=D&sntz=1&usg=AFQjCNGbWvcSfsheH4psSFED8ZF-w6mrqQ">NOTE</a>: Amazon has an approval process for making AMIs available on the public Amazon Marketplace.